-Level-of-service standard for conveyance facilities.
+Level-of-service standard for conveyance facilities and flood protection.
 The levels of service for drainage represent the capacity provided for various development features.
 They are expressed in terms of storm events to be accommodated by the drainage conveyance facility.
+The capability of a drainage system to dispose of runoff is commonly expressed in terms of the maximum storm event from which runoff can be conveyed or stored by the component facilities in a desirable manner.
+Specifying the return period and duration of rainfall to be handled by a drainage facility establishes the capacity the facility can be expected to provide.

 Martin County has established the following level-of-service standards for specific drainage conveyance facilities: